 As a global humanitarian, she advocates for child human rights and is dedicated to restoring humanity in institutionalized healthcare.
 She is one of the few medical whistleblowers in the country, making official reports of institutionalized racism involving abuse of patients and physicians, and medical gangstalking.

 Dr. Whyte began her studies at Howard University at age 16 where she earned her Bachelors of Science degree and graduated with honors, and received her medical degree from the University of Wisconsin School of Medicine.
 She completed her Pediatrics internship at the Medical College of Virginia and Community Pediatrics residency at Morehouse School of Medicine.
 Awards include the Medical Student Leadership Award, Outstanding Resident Teaching Award, EPA Children’s Environmental Health Hero Award and the White House Champion of Change for Climate Change Award.

 Dr. Whyte currently serves as a member of the EPA's Children's Health Protection Advisory Panel, the Atlanta Black Chambers’ Health Committee, the National Black MBA Association, Howard University Alumni Association, University of Wisconsin Alumni Association, and is a lifetime member of the NAACP.
 She has held past leadership positions with the National Medical Association's Commission on Environmental Health, Georgia Clinicians for Climate Action, Physician's for Social Responsibility-FL and Eco-Action.

-Dr. Whyte’s background includes medical missions to Haiti, Jamaica, Vietnam, Ghana, and Guyana and work at the Indian Health Service in North Dakota.
-She is a lifetime member of the NAACP and enjoys ice skating, piano and chess.
+Dr. Whyte’s background includes medical missions to Haiti, Jamaica, Vietnam, Ghana, and Guyana.
+Formal research training in genetics was at the National Institutes of Health and in molecular virology at the University of California, San Diego.
+She enjoys ice skating, piano, travelling and chess.